 The diversity of India’s culture has given birth to the many religions and traditions that exist in this vast geographical region.
 There’s a new custom, every mile you cross, and each stranger than the one before.
 These festivals spread so much joy, happiness, and color in the world, that foreigners come to witness its rich diversity.
 The most famous ones are Diwali, Holi, Christmas, and Eid.

 6. Taj Mahal

-The sigil of India’s tourism, no foreign tourister’s visit to India is complete without a customary trip to the eternal symbol of love, Taj Mahal.
+The sigil of India’s tourism, no foreign Tourister's visit to India is complete without a customary trip to the eternal symbol of love, Taj Mahal.
 The Wonder of the World is among the most visited places on Earth.
-The story of Taj Mahal is eternally imbibed on the pages of history ever since its construction began.
+The story of the Taj Mahal is eternally imbibed on the pages of history ever since its construction began.
 Taj Mahal looks the most beautiful on full moon night, and also during the dawn and dusk.

 Having the most widespread and oldest railway systems in the world, trains are India’s lifeline.
-Affordable and fast, trains are not only the preferred transport vehicle for Indians, but also for foreigners.
+Affordable and fast, trains are not only the preferred transport vehicle for Indians but also for foreigners.
 India’s toy trains have also been listed on the UNESCO World Heritage Site.

 10. History and heritage

 India preserves some of the best heritage sites that are more than centuries old.
-India has remnants of various colonies seen in its small pockets - the French connection in Pondicherry, the Israeli settlements in Kasol, the Danish colonies in Tranquebar, the English colonies seen across Mumbai, Delhi and Kolkata.
-Great civilisations have also tattooed their stories on the great Indian land and left a heritage of great value and importance.
+India has remnants of various colonies seen in its small pockets - the French connection in Pondicherry, the Israeli settlements in Kasol, the Danish colonies in Tranquebar, the English colonies seen across Mumbai, Delhi, and Kolkata.
+Great civilizations have also tattooed their stories on the great Indian land and left a heritage of great value and importance.
 There's so much history and heritage out here that you might just time-travel into a world of mysterious wonder.